-Romania: Energy regulator ANRE, power traders vs Hidroelectrica & Nuclearelectrica on electricity exports26.
-February 2016. / SEE Energy News
+Romania: Energy regulator ANRE, power traders vs Hidroelectrica & Nuclearelectrica on electricity exports, SEE Energy News

 Hidroelectrica and Nuclearelectrica are not allowed to perform direct electricity exports to EU markets due to the Energy regulator ANRE decision.
 Producers are complaining that power traders like Alpiq, as intermediaries, are damaging earnings of producers as ANRE indirectly supports the traders.